dsalex1/EdgeAi-Lab3/README.md

 #### Question 2.
 Is it sufficient to record data for your classes, or do you also need a baseline without any movement?
 Explain why you (don’t) need idle data.

-yes we need an idle state, because the model tends to be over convident if it was no idle state to compare against, in our case it worked out better with an idle state
+Yes we need an idle state, because the model tends to be over convident if it has no idle state to compare against, in our case it worked out better with an idle state

 ### Task 5.
 If you need idle data, record the same amount of data without moving the device as for each of the classes.

 ### Task 6.
 Split your data into train and test data.

 ![image](https://github.com/dsalex1/EdgeAi-Lab3/assets/25539263/404fe33c-c847-4ed6-b8e0-91724e85727e)

 ## Part 3 – Impulse Design